-- previously held a hearing under this Article and is able to determine without holding an additional hearing that the judgment does not impose an undue hardship on the defendant; or - is able to determine without holding a hearing that: - The judgment imposes an undue hardship on the defendant; and - The fine and costs should be satisfied through one or more of the alternative methods discussed above.
+- previously held a hearing under this article and is able to determine without holding an additional hearing that the judgment does not impose an undue hardship on the defendant; or - is able to determine without holding a hearing that: - the judgment imposes an undue hardship on the defendant; and satisfied through one or more of the alternative methods discussed above.
 Code of Criminal Procedure Art.
-45.0445(d).
+45A.258(d).